 Complete Birding Colombia Tour

-This 33-day complete birding tour of Colombia is a journey through the most exciting and often, until recently, inaccessible parts of this richly biodiverse South American country.
+This 33-day Birding Colombia tour is a journey through the most exciting and often, until recently, inaccessible parts of this richly biodiverse South American country.
 The birding tour takes in a huge range of habitats as it explores Colombia’s lush cloud forests and paramo ecosystem of the Andean Cordillera, the humid rainforests of the Choco Bioregion, the wetlands and dry tropical forests of the lowland valleys (Cauca and Magdalena), the dry scrub forests of the Caribbean Coast and the high-altitude mountains of the Sierra Nevada de Santa Marta and the Sierra de Perija.
+Don't miss out on joining Colombia Birdwatch's talented and professional guides to this dynamic birding destination as you enjoy the culture, gastronomy and fine people Colombia has to offer.

 With the prospect of seeing even a fraction of Colombia's almost two thousand species, this has to be a trip of a lifetime.
 So be prepared to be in awe of the spectacular avifauna on show.